steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 _pre-condition_ for updating the resource is that it must _not_ be in a _terminal_ state.
 For example, if the error handler is updating the state from `SUBMITTED` to `FAILED`, but another actor has modified the state of the resource to `REJECTED` in the interim, the _pre-condition_ will fail.
 It makes no sense to modify the state of a resource after it is in its _terminal_ state.
-The take-home point is: the `DepositServicesErrorHandler` will not mark a resource as failed if it is in a _terminal_ state.
+In conclusion, the `DepositServicesErrorHandler` will not mark a resource as failed if it is in a _terminal_ state.

 ## Spring Boot Context